Tausifislam01/Smart-Gardening-System/README.md

 Inspired by various Arduino-based smart gardening projects.

 Contact
-For questions or suggestions, open an issue or contact [yourusername] on GitHub.
+For questions or suggestions, open an issue or contact [yourusername] on GitHub.Note: Replace yourusername with your actual GitHub username.